tuffy/emuman/README.md

 ## Populating the Database

-After downloading the desired `.dat` files from the Redump website, populate the database with
+After downloading the desired `.dat` files from the Redump website (which are normally stored in individual `.zip` files), populate the database with

-    emuman redump create *.dat
+    emuman redump create *.zip

-The `dat` files will be given names to be used in subsequent options, and those names can be queried with:
+The `dat` files will be given names to be used in subsequent options.

 ## Generating a List of Software